Andrey Vilkitsky icebreaker

 Review of Andrey Vilkitsky icebreaker

 MS Andrey Vilkitsky ("ледокол Андрей Вилькицкий") is an icebreaking vessel owned and operated by Gazprom Neft ("Газпром нефть").
-The shipowner is a Russian state-owned corporation (a subsidiary of PAO Gazprom) that specializes in oil production and shipping.
-Gazprom Neft is headquartered in Sankt-Petersburg and ranked Russia's 3rd largest oil producer.
+The shipowner is a Russian state-owned corporation (a subsidiary of PAO Gazprom) specializing in oil production and shipping.
+Gazprom Neft is headquartered in Sankt-Petersburg and is ranked as Russia's third-largest oil producer.

 The vessel (IMO number 9777113) is Russia-flagged (MMSI 273412750) and registered in Sankt-Petersburg.